 We were approached to look at refurbishing and extending this new mid-terrace ground and lower ground Victorian flat in Maida Vale, West London.
 The immediate building is four-storey but backs on to a low-level mews with a number of large mature trees to the rear garden shading the property during the day and providing some privacy against overlooking.
-The current flat had been developed resulting in bland, character-less rooms with little emphasis on the outlook or natural light.
+The current flat had been developed resulting in bland, character-less rooms with a little emphasis on the outlook or natural light.
 The upper ground floor features huge ceiling heights which allow them to feel light and grand.
-However all original features bar the sash windows have been stripped-out leaving little to give the flat a unique style on which to base our interiors decor and palette.
+However, all original features bar the sash windows have been stripped-out leaving little to give the flat a unique style on which to base our interiors decor and palette.

 Our design challenge was to bring the flat back to life for the new owner to retire to including a new single-storey rear extension creating an additional sun-bathed space to try and force light deep into the lower ground floor.
-Internal finishes and furnishings are key to the design creating a flat that evokes the new owners tastes, ensuring it forms a distinct and responsive backdrop to showcase their current furniture collection.
+Internal finishes and furnishings are key to the design creating a flat that evokes the new owners’ tastes, ensuring it forms a distinct and responsive backdrop to showcase their current furniture collection.

 Our aim was to insert a dark brick addition in direct juxtaposition to the original yellow London Stock rather than attempting a direct match.
-This monolithic element will respond sympathetically to the original building and introduces a strong form featuring a deep cantilevered brick-lined soffit projecting from the rear to create a heavy overhanging reveal which provides a a sense of protection from the elements.
+This monolithic element will respond sympathetically to the original building and introduces a strong form featuring a deep cantilevered brick-lined soffit projecting from the rear to create a heavy overhanging reveal which provides a sense of protection from the elements.
 Internally to unify the floors we proposed light wide-format Oak flooring running from front to back with bespoke joinery picked out in bold tones as a series of interspersed elements that create a coherent interior aesthetic running across the two floors.

 Manage Tender Process

 Completed.
 August 2017